YeinJeong131/YeinJeong131/README.md

 - Sub-major: Networking & Cybersecurity
 - Currently seeking **IT Internship or Graduate opportunities**

-As I study, I am building technical foundations through system-focused, project-based coursework in full-stack web development, database-driven systems, and cloud-based architecture.
+Through my studies, I am building technical foundations through system-focused, project-based coursework in full-stack web development, database-driven systems, and cloud-based architecture.

 Experienced in clear technical communication, problem clarification, and structured project organisation, supporting non-IT users and managing academic projects using digital tools such as Notion, Microsoft tools, and AI-assisted documentation workflows.

-Actively pursuing an IT internship to apply academic learning in real-world environments, with growing cloud expertise supported by AWS Cloud Practitioner certification and hands-on projects.
+Actively pursuing an IT internship to apply academic learning in real-world environments, with growing cloud expertise supported by AWS Cloud Practitioner certification and hands-on project work.